Guest Expert Article Submission Guidelines

-Beverage Online guest expert articles provide industry authorities with an outlet to share their views and insights on emerging trends, challenges, technologies, and best practices.
+Beverage Online guest expert articles provide industry authorities with an outlet to share their views and insights on emerging trends, challenges, technologies, best practices, and regulatory compliance.
 Interested contributors should submit their questions, abstracts, outlines, or completed drafts to the editor for consideration.

 By delivering valuable information and ideas to Beverage Online readers, industry insiders bring increased visibility and credibility to themselves, their organizations, and issues of importance to them.
-Guest expert articles provide contributors with unique branding and thought-leadership opportunities via:
+Guest expert articles provide contributors with unique thought leadership opportunities via:

 - Prominent placement of all articles on the Beverage Online home page

 - Prominent placement in the Beverage Online email newsletter

 - Article exposure through multiple social media channels

 - Significant article exposure through LinkedIn activity.

 - Potential cross-promotion to other relevant websites and their newsletters in the Life Science Connect network.

 Authors are typically subject matter experts from life sciences companies, associations, industry consortia, consulting and analyst firms, and academia.